neicnordic/sensitive-data-archive/sda/cmd/ingest/ingest.md

 - `BROKER_USER`: username to connect to RabbitMQ
 - `BROKER_PASSWORD`: password to connect to RabbitMQ
 - `BROKER_PREFETCHCOUNT`: Number of messages to pull from the message server at the time (default to `2`)
+- `BROKER_SHUTDOWN_GRACE`: how long a message handler that is already running gets to finish after shutdown starts, before its context is cancelled, as a Go duration (default `30s`, `0` cancels it immediately).
+Keep it below the pod's `terminationGracePeriodSeconds`.

 ### PostgreSQL Database settings: